Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 • Position traders employ longer periods (50/200)

-Avoid the temptation to optimise periods for historical performance.
-Overoptimised systems often fail in live markets.
+Avoid the temptation to optimize periods for historical performance.
+Overoptimized systems often fail in live markets.
 They're fitted to past data rather than underlying market principles.

 Start with commonly used periods that have stood the test of time.
 Then adjust based on your specific market and timeframe through careful observation.